LewisCrouch/Game-Engine/README.md

 * Merge client and game
 * Build internal server, meaning that the game will run with a server at all times
 * Create tiles and entities
+* Create custom font and font renderer, will make handling font sizes a lot easier and will be more fitting